qwacko/sveltekit-lucia-starter/README.md

 Created a new library so it is easy for me to update all my applications that use this functionality.
 Maybe this will be useful to others independent of the template as well.

+### 2024-03-14 - Dependency Update

+Updated to use the latest dependencies for Luica (v3) and Sveltekit-Superforms (v2).
+All other libraries also updated, but these two had relatively signifianct changes.

 ## Overview

 The SvelteKit-Lucia-Starter is an all-inclusive SvelteKit template that comes pre-configured with a comprehensive set of features to kickstart your next application.
 Inspired by the [T3 Stack](https://create.t3.gg/), this starter kit provides a similar feature set with added functionality.